alexander-ponce/alexander-ponce/README.md

 ### Greetings 👋

-I'm Alex, based in Los Angeles but am no stranger to being remote.
+I'm Alex, based in Berkeley but am no stranger to being remote.

 📫 Contact Me